-My project is to research my family’s history and write about their lives and the times they lived in.
-I’m not just interested in who my ancestors were and what they did: I want to know how they lived, what was happening in the wider world around them and how society was represented in the arts and culture of the time.
+The aim of Spanning The Years is to research my family’s history and write about their lives and the times they lived in.
+I’m not just interested in who my ancestors were and what they did: I want to know how they lived, and what the wider world around them was like.
+For more information go to the About Spanning The Years page.

 About this blog